mattbowlby/100-days-of-code/log.md

 ### Day 05: 16 August 2017

-**Today's Progress**: Worked on tutorials and a project on [freeCodeCamp][4].
+**Today's Progress:** Worked on tutorials and a project on [freeCodeCamp][4].
 Worked on the Basic Javascript section of the Front End Development Certificate.
 Continued work on the a personal portfolio webpage.

 **Thoughts:** The formatting and layout continued to be messy and confusing, so I re-did the layout of the page from scratch, clearly defining the structure and divs on the page.